stormpath/express-stormpath/docs/source/register.rst

 The `Stormpath Email Verification`_ feature will allow you to confirm a user's identity by sending them a link that they must click on.
 We handle all the email and links for you!
-(If you don't want to use this feature, you can skip this section).
+(If you don't want to use this feature, you can skip this section.)

 However, we must decide where the user should go when they click on that link in their email.
 We will implement a default view for this in our application